miguelpdl/WebRTC-codelab/session05/lab/md/step01.md

 The Node server application in this step has two tasks.

-- To act as a messaging intermediary
+- To act as a messaging intermediary.
-- To manage WebRTC video chat 'rooms'
+- To manage WebRTC video chat 'rooms'.

  This simple WebRTC application will only permit a maximum of two peers to share a room.

-Create a file called _server.js_ and add some variables we need for this session
+Create a file called _server.js_ and add some variables we need for this session.

 ~~~
 var static = require('node-static');